 In this section we will get in touch with finite source and limited capacity systems.
+We will provide some ideas and summarize the major results.
+For sake of readability lengthy discussions will be omitted, the details missing may be found in the given literature.
 First consider the M/G/1/K model.
 As before for the exponential version a limit of K customers is allowed and customers arriving at a full system are turned away.
 The service time S follows an arbitrary distribution B(.) with expectation $\frac{1}{\mu}$ and finite variance.
 No stable system needs to be assumed, as the finite waiting room provides an upper limit for the number of customers in the system.
-It can be shown [62][171], that the steady state distribution of M/G/1/K system is proportional to the stationary solution of a stable M/G/1 queue given the same parameter.
-The latter is sufficiently described by expression 3.48 and will be denoted as $p_n^{(M/G/1)}$ .
-Following Gnedenko and Kovalenko [62], the first K probabilities are given by
+It can be shown [86][198], that the steady state distribution of M/G/1/K system is proportional to the stationary solution of a stable M/G/1 queue given the same parameter.
+The latter is sufficiently described by expression 3.65 and will be denoted as $p_n^{(M/G/1)}$.
+Following Gnedenko and Kovalenko [86], the first K probabilities are given by